The rooftop market garden of the Esplanade Tranquille

 And for whom are these crops intended?

-The rooftop market garden—the ultimate circular-economy project—sells most of its harvests directly to individuals in the Quartier and to local restaurant owners.
-These include Galaxie Brasserie on the first floor and Café Tranquille upstairs.
+The rooftop market garden—the ultimate circular-economy project—sells most of its harvests directly to individuals in the Quartier and to local restaurant owners and Café Tranquille upstairs.

 Products of Récoltes de ville